Local government in Sri Lanka

 Local government is the third and lowest level of government in Sri Lanka – after the central government and provincial councils.
 The local government bodies are collectively known as local authorities.
 They are responsible for providing a variety of local public services including roads, sanitation, drains, housing, libraries, public parks and recreational facilities.

-Local authorities are divided into three different groups: municipal councils, urban councils and divisional councils (pradeshiya sabha or pradesha sabhai).
-As of November 2017, there were 341 local authorities (24 municipal councils, 41 urban councils and 276 divisional councils).
-All local authorities are elected using the mixed electoral system.
+Sri Lankan local authorities are divided into 3 different groups: